General Dynamics F-16 Fighting Falcon variants: QF-16

-Lockheed Martin unveiled the F-21 concept at the Aero India air show on 20 February 2019.
-The F-21 combines the F-16V Block 70/72 configuration with a single-panel cockpit, avionics resembling the F-35's integrated cockpit display, a triple-rail AIM-120 launcher, and integrated probe-and-drogue conformal fuel tanks from the former F-16IN.

-The F-21 is Lockheed Martin's latest proposal for India's US$15 billion tender for a domestically produced fighter; Lockheed Martin had previously proposed the F-16IN.
-The F-21 would be built in collaboration with Tata Advanced Systems.

 Derivative fighters

 The performance and flexibility of the F-16 has been an important and visible influence on aircraft development programs of three nations seeking to advance the design and manufacturing skills of their indigenous aerospace industries.
 These programs have partnered with Lockheed Martin to develop airframes, that while not officially designated F-16s, share design elements and a development path with the F-16.

 AIDC F-CK-1A/B Ching Kuo Indigenous Defense Fighter (IDF)

 Due to an American refusal to supply Taiwan with either the F-16/79 or F-20, the Republic of China government tasked its Aerospace Industrial Development Corporation (AIDC) with developing an indigenous fighter.
 Preliminary design studies began in 1980, and the Indigenous Defense Fighter (IDF) program was launched two years later.
 Since Taiwanese industry had not developed a sophisticated fighter before, AIDC sought design and development assistance from General Dynamics and other major American aerospace companies.
 With such assistance, a design was finalized in 1985.
 The IDF design is by no means a copy of the F-16, but it was clearly influenced by the F-16, such as the layout of control surfaces, yet it also features design elements from the F-5, like its twin-engine configuration.
+Several components were supplied by Western companies.
 In December 1988 the IDF aircraft was designated F-CK-1 and named after the late President Chiang Ching-Kuo.
 The first of four prototypes (three single-seat and one twin-seat) flew on 28 May 1989.
 A total of 130 Ching Kuo fighters (102 F-CK-1A single-seaters and 28 F-CK-1B two-seaters) were delivered from 1994 to 2000.